Gao Tianyi

-Gao Tianyi (高天意; born 1 July 1998) is a Chinese professional footballer who currently plays for Chinese Super League club Beijing Guoan.
+Gao Tianyi (高天意; born 1 July 1998) is a Chinese professional footballer who plays for Chinese football club Shanghai Shenhua and China national team.

 Club career

 Gao Tianyi started his professional career with China League One side Shenzhen in 2016.
 On 13 February 2017, Gao transferred to Super League side Jiangsu Suning.
 On 1 March 2017, Gao made his debut for Jiangsu Suning in the 2017 AFC Champions League against Adelaide United, coming on as a substitute for Zhang Xiaobin in the 80th minute.
 He made his Super League debut on 5 March 2017 in a 4–0 away defeat against Shanghai Shenhua.